Popular services

 Holders of a residence permit from Cyprus must apply for a visa to come to the UK, depending on their country of origin.
 The list of countries that need a visa is here: https://www.gov.uk/.

 Ukrainian nationals can come, stay, work or study in the UK if they already have family there.
-If they do not, they can apply under the Ukraine sponsorship scheme and get the same rights.
+They can apply under the Ukraine sponsorship scheme and get the same rights if they do not.

 The details for Ukrainian nationals are here: https://www.gov.uk/guidance/.

 The Cyprus residence permit will not give the right to travel visa-free to other countries, whether EU or not.
 However, a TCN from the Schengen area can travel across the Schengen countries.
 Ukrainian citizens have collective protection status and can travel across the EU in certain circumstances.
 Under the EU Temporary Protection Directive, they are entitled to a residence permit, work, medicine, and housing.
-The United Kingdom and Greece have particular requirements explained above.
-Come over to our office for any help you need to travel with your residence permit!
+The United Kingdom and Greece have particular requirements, as explained above.

 Popular services